 Wind and photovoltaic projects shall be represented through an equivalent generator(s), equivalent low-voltage to intermediate-voltage transformer, equivalent collector system, and substation transformer between the collector system and the transmission bus.
 See the WECC Wind Power Plant Power Flow Modeling Guide and PV Plant Power Flow Modeling Guide.

 Large industrial sites may include imbedded generation.
 Industrial generators 10 MVA and larger shall be represented in power flow instead of netting with the total load.
-If a generator is connected to the low side of the bulk power delivery transformer, then the transformer must be represented in the power flow, and the generator and load must be connected to the low-voltage side of the transformer.
+If a generator is connected to the low side of the bulk-power-delivery transformer, then the transformer must be represented in the power flow and the generator and load must be connected to the low-voltage side of the transformer.

 Generator maximum Real Power Pmax in power flow must be consistent with the turbine capabilities defined in the Master Dynamics File.